CharlesIrvineKC/mozart/guides/task_types.md

 ## Join Task

-The **join task** (`Mozart.Task.Join`) is used to sychronize any number of parallel execution paths.
+The **join task** is used to sychronize any number of parallel execution paths.
 The **inputs** field holds a list of task names that must finish before the join task can be completed.

 If you are following along, open an Elixir project that has Mozart as a dependency.